Eye Injuries and Blindness

 Ultraviolet Keratitis: A common trauma induced by light which simply put is a burn in the cornea.
 Dangerous ultraviolet light can be caused from arc welding, tanning, and the sun itself.

-If you or someone you love has had an eye-related injury or has become temporarily or permanently blind due to faulty equipment, a work-related accident or bad service, contact the Indianapolis personal injury lawyers of the Hankey Law Office at (317) 634-8565.
+If you or someone you love has had an eye-related injury or has become temporarily or permanently blind due to faulty equipment, a work-related accident or bad service, contact the Indianapolis personal injury lawyers of Hankey Marks & Crider at (317) 634-8565.